Background pattern

 • Headache, drowsiness.

-• Excessive development of breasts in men (gynecomastia), which is the most frequent side effect, especially during long-term treatments (2-7 months).
-This effect is usually reversible upon suspension of treatment.
+• Excessive breast development in men (gynecomastia), is the most frequent adverse reaction, especially during long-term treatments (2-7 months).
+This effect is usually reversible with treatment withdrawal.

 • Irregular menstruation, (amenorrhea, postmenopausal bleeding).